claws-lab/ban_evasion/README.md

 The main dataset comprising these ban evasion pairs is stored in `./data/ban_evasion_pairs/`.
 The directory contains the meta-data about these pairs in the file named `evasion_pairs_meta.csv`, and the subdirectories `user_contribs/` and `revision_text/` contain the revision IDs for each account in the CSV and the revision content (i.e., pages edited, added text, deleted text, edit comment, and timestamp) for the revision IDs, respectively.

+**Note**: Since the original dataset size is around 33 GiB (compressed in a .zip folder), we only share a very small fraction of the original data as sample here on GitHub.
+The complete dataset can be found at this [Dropbox link](todo).
+The full data is organized in the same manner as the sample provided here.
+Please contact the authors if you face any access issues.

 ## Lifecycle-based Matched Pairs

 Furthermore, to analyze the behavioral traits of ban evaders, we carefully constructed *'control groups'* to conduct controlled comparisons.
 We also refer to these pairs as *'matched pairs'* in the paper.
 For each part of the ban evasion lifecycle that we are analyzing, we construct a new set of control users.